 When a sexual assault victim contacts the Cheyney University Police Department, a representative from Office of Residence Life and Housing will also be notified.
 The victim of a sexual assault may choose for the investigation to be pursued through the criminal justice system and the University Judicial Office, or only the latter.
 A University representative from the Police Department, Office of Residence Life and Housing or support counselor will guide the victim through the available options and support the victim in his or her decision.
-Various counseling options are available from the University through the Student Support Counselor or University Health Center.
+These written options are provided to the victim.
+An explanation of these rights, and more are also available at; Title IX Resources Which include, but are not limited to:

+Report the rape or sexual offense to the Cheyney University Police Department, the Student Affairs Office and/or local polices for adjudication in both or either jurisdiction. ● Provide insight for amnesty for conduct violations (i.e. alcohol policy) related to the same incident in question: ● Provide insight on whether or not to move forward with Student Code of Conduct charges and/or participate in a hearing; ● Have every effort made to respect a student or employee's privacy; • Contact supportive services such as a rape crisis center; • Freedom from intimidation or harassment by the alleged respondent to others; • Request a change of living arrangements and/or academic schedules or those of the alleged respondent; • Select an advocate of choice who may be a member of the University community or a private attorney to accompany him/her through all University student conduct processes; • Protection against discussion of non-relevant, past sexual history during the hearing; • Have the option to remain physically present during the entire student conduct hearing and participate fully in the hearing, including the opportunity to present evidence and witnesses; • Have the option to provide testimony from a remote on-campus location; • Be informed, in writing, of the outcome of the hearing, the potential for appeal by either party, and the final disposition of appeal, if applicable; • Have the case decided by preponderance of evidence (i.e. it is most likely than not the sexual offense occurred); Various counseling options are available from the University through the Student Support Counselor or University Health Center.
 Counseling and support services outside the University system can be obtained through The Delaware County Women Against Rape, and The Crimes Victim Center of Chester County, Inc. The University will make every effort to accommodate victim requests associated with academic and living situations that can reasonably be accomplished.
 Reasonable measures will be taken to avoid victim/suspect contact until final disposition and due process take place.
 Violators of sexual assault statutes can be prosecuted criminally and are subject to University judicial proceedings as well.
 During judicial proceedings, both the victim and the suspect have equal rights to have others present.
 Both the victim and the suspect will be advised of the outcome of any judicial proceeding.
 A judicial hearing board may impose a sanction for violations of this nature, including probation, loss of on-campus housing, suspension, or expulsion from the institution.